JJchemBio/LAIDD_mentoring_project/README.md

 - for training attention-based model (lig: GCN, prot: 1dCNN) with kinase-ligand activity data
 7. SGK1_finetuning.py
 - for finetuning of attention-based model with SGK1 data

+Special thanks to Professor Nam's group in GIST for their dedicated guidance and invaluable support.
+I am sincerely grateful for their teaching and mentorship.